-Nenad Lalovic, a businessman from Belgrade, Serbia, is the seventh president of United World Wrestling, formerly known as FILA, the international federation of wrestling.
+Nenad Lalovic, a businessman from Belgrade, Serbia, is the seventh President of United World Wrestling (UWW), formerly known as Fédération Internationale des Luttes Associées (FILA), the international federation of wrestling.

-Nenad Lalovic was elected to serve the remaining two-year term to fill the presidency after the resignation of FILA President Raphael Martintti at a special Congress in Moscow on May 18, 2013.
-He was re-elected for a full six-year term at the Congress in Tashkent, Uzbekistan, Sept.
-7, 2014.
+Nenad Lalovic was appointed to serve the remaining two-year term to fill the presidency after the resignation of FILA President Raphael Martinetti at a special Congress in Moscow on May 18, 2013.
+Elected for a full six-year term at the Congress in Tashkent, Uzbekistan, Mr Lalovic is President of UWW since 2014.

 The 60-year old Lalovic joined the FILA Bureau in 2006 and was re-elected in 2012.
 He’s the former president of the Serbian Wrestling Federation and served on the Bureaus of CELA, the European Wrestling Federation, and the Serbian Olympic Committee.

 In 2015, Mr Lalovic became Member of the International Olympic Committee (IOC) and is part of the Olympic Solidarity Committee.
 The same year, he became a member of the Foundation Board of the World Anti-Doping Agency (WADA).

 In 2018, he is elected as a Member of the Association of Summer Olympic International Federation (ASOIF) and in February the same year, is also elected as the ASOIF representative to the IOC Executive Board.

 He is graduated from the University of Novi Sad, Serbia, Mechanical Engineering Degree.

 He earns an Honorary Doctor’s degree from Tashkent University (Uzbekistan) and Honorary Doctor’s degree from Sofia University (Bulgaria).
 In 2019, he receives the title of Honorary Professor from the University of Nur-Sultan, Kazakhstan.